-For advice, guidance and counselling, students have direct access to their house tutor and to any of the senior staff at Tihoi who students can speak with in complete confidence.
-The directors have an open door policy for students with concerns and professional counselling from St Paul’s Reverend and the school’s guidance counsellor is also available.
+For advice, guidance and counselling, students have direct access to their house tutor and to any of the senior staff at Tihoi to speak with in complete confidence.
+The directors have an open door policy for students with concerns and professional counselling from St Paul’s Chaplain and guidance counsellor is also available.

 If students are taking medication they should arrive with enough to cover the term.
 All medication is held in the first aid clinic.